 Lace and embroidered tapes

 These tapes made of lace fabric or embroidered cotton fabrics are usually added to the edges.
-A lace trim can be attached to finish a hem, as sleeves, as an accent between fabrics.
+Lace trim can be attached to finish a hem, as sleeves, as an accent between fabrics.
 You can learn more about lace trims here.

 Ric Rac tape